ShrushtiK/datadriftdetection/README.md

 MLSpark is a native library in Apache Spark which is used for performing Machine Learning applications by using the native Dataframe (RDD abstractions) for working with the data.

-Our ML model from this library is a GBTRegressor, which is a Boosted Decision Trees Regressor.
-The model predict the next timestamp values for each feature and then compares it with the true value of each feature, respectively.
-We designed the drift detection based on a threshold approach, where the difference between the model prediction and the target value is compared to a set threshold value and triggers an alert for the drift.
+Our ML model from this library is a GBTClassifier, which is a Gradient-Boosted Decision Trees algorithm for classification.
+The model predicts the class labels for each data point and then compares them with the true class labels, respectively.
+We designed the drift detection based on a threshold approach, where we check if the difference between the Area Under the Curve (AUC) of the test data and the train data is above a threshold value and trigger an alert for potential drift.

 #### Cassandra Database